liudonghua123/regshot/trunk/readme.txt

 and snapshot2.In addition, you can also specify folders (with sub filders) to be scanned for changes as well.In version 1.60+ you can save your whole registry in a *.hiv file for future use.

 Note: Regshot is a FREEWARE!
+Note: From regshot 1.7 (also regshot 1.6e5),Source code are released to to public.

 -----------------
 Usage: